labscript-suite/labscript-suite/docs/source/configuration.rst

 Configuring the *labscript suite* for first run
 ===============================================

-Once installed, the **labscript suite** requires some manual configuration to successfully start all of the components the first time.
+Once installed, the **labscript suite** requires some manual configuration.
 The following sections detail the required steps necessary for all components of the suite to run for the first time.
-Further details on how to use each component can be found in the documentation for that component via the *labscript suite* components link in the left side bar.
+Further details on how to use each component can be found in the documentation for that component via the :doc:`*labscript suite* components <components>` link in the left side bar.

 The *labconfig.ini* File
 ------------------------